 2019 – today

-Unfortunately, in June 2020, the company was forced to declare bankruptcy due to a pandemic due to coronavirus infection.
+Unfortunately, in June 2020, the company was forced to declare bankruptcy due to the coronavirus pandemic.
 Several establishments and locations were closed.
-Nevertheless, the company stayed afloat as it revived in January 2021, thanks to a new management scheme and new locations opening.
+Nevertheless, the company stayed afloat after reviving in January 2021, thanks to a new management structure and the opening of new locations.

 Font and Colors